 It makes a little humming sound while at a higher speed.
 It does not bother much if a headphone is on with the music.
 For getting rid of that little annoying belly pooch, this treadmill worths a try.

 - Six built-in apps;

 8. Confidence Power Plus Electric Folding Running Machine

 If simplicity is what you opt for, then this one is the perfect treadmill to sweat out your heavy body.
 It is basic, simple, easy to assemble, easy to use and takes seconds to fold up and down.
 It literally can be placed under the bed and can be taken out and set at the full height when you feel like running on it.

-To be honest, it is somewhat on the smaller size for making it more space saving.
+To be honest, it is somewhat on the smaller size for making it more space-saving.
 Hence, it is not for seriously heavy runners with morbid obesity.
-In fact, it is suitable for people who just want to lose extra 20 to 30 pounds of excess fat cells.
+In fact, it is suitable for people who just want to lose an extra 20 to 30 pounds of excess fat cells.

-There are no practical hand rails on this machine and it is equipped with a small screen to monitor how good you are burning calories.
-There are no fancy programs or online applications, but there are some preset workouts designed on this that can do anyone at any health condition.
+There are no practical handrails on this machine, and it is equipped with a small screen to monitor how good you are burning calories.
+There are no fancy programs or online applications, but some preset workouts are designed to do anyone with any health condition.